 Didn't Get Enough Sleep Last Night?
 6 Things Experts Want You To Do Today

-Fortunately, there are ways to improve mood and performance after a bad night's sleep, so if you're determined to turn that frown upside down, listen up.
+Fortunately, there are ways to feel better after a bad night's sleep.
+If you're determined to turn that frown upside down, listen up.

 How does bad sleep affect you?

-Sleeping is your body's way of resting up but also its way of repairing and recovering so it can perform like a well-oiled machine.
+Sleeping is your body's way of repairing and recovering so it can perform like a well-oiled machine.
 It's less an act of lounging and more so a tool for your brain at large.

 "Sleep clears toxins and waste that build up across the day.
 It also refines neural connections and prioritizes those we use often (as well as new information)," explains Major Allison Brager, Ph.D., a neuroscientist involved in the U.S. Army's Holistic Health and Fitness System specializing in sleep.